aszepieniec/stark-anatomy/docs/faster.md

         transition_quotients = [fast_coset_divide(tp, transition_zerofier, self.generator, self.omicron, self.omicron_domain_length) for tp in transition_polynomials]
 ```

-The verifier needs to perform this division in a number of locations, which means that he needs the value of the verifier in those locations.
-Therefore, the prover must provide them, which authentication paths.
+The verifier needs to perform this division in a number of locations, which means that they need the value of the verifier in those locations.
+Therefore, the prover must provide them with authentication paths.

 ```python
 # class FastStark: